wireless-broadband-alliance/wba-openroaming-connector/INSTALATION.md

 # ⚙️ Installation Guide

-This guide is intended solely to assist in setting up the **OpenRoaming Hybrid Machines** project.
+This guide is intended solely to assist in setting up the **OpenRoaming Connector** project.
 It provides step-by-step instructions for configuring it.

 Please follow the instructions below, starting from the **root** folder of the project, to prepare it: